 Every year, our family has a ritual.
 To give a few weeks to maintenance and upkeep of our ancestral home where we live.
 Mostly, this involves deep cleaning of different rooms, the dusting of antiques and occasionally hiring professionals for whitewash, paint or other maintenance activities.

 We love the home we live in.
-So, we keep on planning how to maintain its glory.
+So, we keep on planning how to maintain its glory by updating home maintenance checklist.
 An important part of this process is keeping the furniture in good shape.
 So, we decided that this year we will call our carpenter for furniture repairs and maintenance.
 The carpenter was happy to take on the job and help us in repairing old furniture and building a new cupboard for the common area.

 He is a happy person who loves talking about wood types and how one can extend the life of wooden furniture.
 As I was at home supervising his work one day, I started a casual conversation on how we can care for wooden furniture, better.